benmvp/benmvp.com/content/posts/async-testing-with-enzyme-react/index.md

 })
 ```

-We want to test that the `newItem` was successfully added to state by checking its existence in the UI, but it's difficult because it happens asynchronously after `submitNewItem` has resolved its `Promise`.
-If you debug the code, you'll see that the assertion above runs **before** the API call resolves.
-Even thought we've mocked out `submitNewItem`, we still don't have anywhere to "hook" into to know when the Promise has resolved so that we can safely verify the UI.
+We want to test that the `newItem` was successfully added to state by _checking its existence in the UI_, but it's difficult because it happens asynchronously after `submitNewItem` has resolved its promise.
+If you debug the code, you'll see that the assertion above runs **before** the API call even resolves.
+Even though we've mocked out `submitNewItem`, we still don't have anywhere to "hook" into to know when the promise has resolved so that we can safely verify the UI.

-If you Google around, you'll likely come across [this issue in the Enzyme repo](https://github.com/enzymejs/enzyme/issues/1587) from nearly 2 years ago.
+If you Google around, you'll likely come across [this issue in the Enzyme repo](https://github.com/enzymejs/enzyme/issues/1587) that started nearly 2 years ago.
 And it's full of crazy workarounds that pretty much all involve testing implementation details by reaching into `component.instance()`.
 But that's not what we want to do!

 Basically we need to _wait_ until the UI is ready, but we don't want to arbitrarily wait some amount of milliseconds.
-What you can do is **poll** until the UI is ready with this handy dandy function:
+What you can do is **poll** until the UI is ready with this handy dandy helper function:

 ```js
 export const waitFor = (callback, { interval = 50, timeout = 1000 } = {}) =>